Evaluating Uplift Modeling under Structural Biases: Insights into Metric Stability and Model Robustness: Challenges for Uplift Modeling

 \section{Challenges for Uplift Modeling}

 In this section, we discuss three main challenges that online marketing practitioners encounter in uplift modeling.

 \textbf{Challenge 1: Missing Counterfactual Outcomes.}

 The core challenge in causal inference is the missing counterfactual.
-For any individual, we can only observe one potential outcome (the potential outcome is under either treatment or control), but never both \cite{holland1986statistics}.
+For any individual, we can only observe one potential outcome (either under treatment or under control), but never both \cite{holland1986statistics}.
 This fundamental limitation precludes direct learning of individual-level treatment effects, complicating both training and evaluation tasks in uplift modeling.

 \textbf{Challenge 2: Structural Biases in Marketing Data.}